dev47apps/droidcam-linux-client/README.md

 ## Download and Install

-You can download and install the latest release from the official website at https://www.dev47apps.com/droidcam/linuxx/, along with instructions on how to update the webcam resolution and other info.
+You can download and install the latest release from the official website at https://www.dev47apps.com/droidcam/linux/, along with instructions on how to update the webcam resolution and other info.

-All releases are also available here on GitHub at https://github.com/aramg/droidcam/releases
+x64 releases are also available here on GitHub at https://github.com/aramg/droidcam/releases

+Raspberry-PI instructions can be found here: https://github.com/dev47apps/droidcam/wiki/Raspberry-PI

 ## Building